crateio/distutils2/docs/source/distutils/setupscript.rst

 installation is broken because they don't read all the way down to the bottom and see that it's a permission problem.

+..
+FIXME DISTUTILS_DEBUG is dead, document logging/warnings here

 On the other hand, this doesn't help the developer to find the cause of the failure.
-For this purpose, the DISTUTILS_DEBUG environment variable can be set to anything except an empty string, and distutils will now print detailed information what it is doing, and prints the full traceback in case an exception occurs.
+For this purpose, the DISTUTILS_DEBUG environment variable can be set to anything except an empty string, and Distutils2 will now print detailed information about what it is doing, and prints the full traceback in case an exception occurs.